AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/2-Blog Blog.md

 ## tl;dr -- why are you telling me about a blog
 - Wanted to dynamically populate an HTML template with blog post content upon navigation to that page
-- Did this using a `post-loader.js` script embedded in the HTML
+- Did this using a 'post-loader.js' script embedded in the HTML
 - To share the blog posts through social media and messaging apps
   - I need to support link previews
   - When previews are generated, JS is not run, rendering my previews static
-- Modified the script to create an HTML for every post *(with filled-in OpenGraph/Twitter meta headers)*
+- Modified the script to create an HTML for every post (with filled-in OpenGraph/Twitter meta headers)
   - This shows a different preview for each post
-- Used [Puppeteer](https://pptr.dev/) locally to capture the preview image
+- Used Puppeteer locally to capture the preview image
-- Voilà *(if you ignore the data redundancy)* ~~SUMMARY~~^^
+- Voilà (if you ignore the data redundancy) ~~SUMMARY~~^^
 This past week I worked on getting my blog page up and running.
 Because my website is pure HTML & CSS (with a handful of JS), I hypothesized that I'd need an HTML file per post.
 I didn't like the idea of having to format my writing into HTML, so I tried to look for alternatives.
 What I settled on was
 ## Dyanmic Post Loading (via JS)